GradPower: Powering Gradients for Faster Language Model Pre-Training: Empirical Evaluation

-\paragraph{\bf Adam Baselines.} We use the standard Adam optimizer (with decoupled weight decay) as the baseline in most experiments (expect Section~\ref{subsec: blockwise lr and muon}).
-The baseline is configured with hyperparameters $\beta_1=0.9,\beta_2=0.95$, weight decay $\lambda=0.1$, and gradient clipping threshold of $1.0$, following protocols used in LLaMA pre-training~\citep{touvron2023llama}.
-For each experiment, we first tune \texttt{lr\_max} over $\{\texttt{1e-4, 2e-4, 3e-4, 6e-4, 1e-3, 1.5e-3}\}$ to be optimal for Adam, and the baselines are trained using these optimal \texttt{lr\_max}'s.
+\paragraph{AdamW baselines.} We use the standard Adam optimizer (with decoupled weight decay) as the baseline in most experiments (except Section~\ref{subsec: blockwise lr and muon}).
+The baseline is configured with hyperparameters $\beta_1=0.9$, $\beta_2=0.95$, weight decay $\lambda=0.1$, and gradient clipping threshold of $1.0$, following protocols used in LLaMA pre-training~\citep{touvron2023llama}.
+For each experiment, we first tune \texttt{lr\_max} over $\{\texttt{1e-4, 2e-4, 3e-4, 6e-4, 1e-3, 1.5e-3}\}$ to be optimal for AdamW, and the baselines are trained using these optimal \texttt{lr\_max}'s.
 Details can be found in Appendix~\ref{appendix: experiments}.

 \textbf{The tuning of power $p$ and its transferability.} We only tune the power $p$ in a single small-scale experiment: pre-training LLaMA (0.2B) on C4.
 As shown in Figure~\ref{fig: optimal p, 0.2B on C4}, the tuned power is $1.2$.
 Interestingly, this aligns with the optimal power observed in the high-noise regime of our illustrative toy example (Figure~\ref{fig: toy example, optimal p}).
-Then, we adopt $p=1.2$ as the default in most experiments (expect Section~\ref{subsec: experiment: batch size}).
-Importantly, the power proves to be {\bf highly robust}: AdamPower with $p=1.2$ {\bf consistently outperforms} Adam and exhibits better scaling laws, across model types, model sizes, datasets, and LR schedulers.
+We adopt $p=1.2$ as the default in most experiments (except Section~\ref{subsec: experiment: batch size}).
+Importantly, the power proves to be {\bf highly robust}: AdamWPower with $p=1.2$ {\bf consistently outperforms} AdamW and exhibits better scaling laws, across model types, model sizes, datasets, and LR schedulers.

+\textbf{Lightweight wall-clock time overhead.} We empirically measured wall-clock time using LLaMA (0.25B) on OpenWebText with batch size 480 and observed that AdamWPower introduces only a 0.4\% overhead per step compared to AdamW, with 0.7565s versus 0.7534s, almost negligible in practice, confirming its lightweight nature.